By Andrew Webb on Jan 30, 2019 11:08:25 AM

 The Google stand

-With a stand desperately screaming ‘we’re not evil, honest’, someone at Google thought a ‘school-as-a-factory, kids-as-the-product’ design was a good idea.
+Someone at Google thought a 'school-as-a-factory, kids-as-the-product’ design was a good idea.
 Think Willy Wonka meets Pink Floyd on ecstasy.

 Seriously?
 We couldn’t believe they were there either.